Unveiling Adobe Commerce as a Service

 A Paradigm Shift in eCommerce

 Adobe Commerce as a Service marks a transformative leap in eCommerce platform delivery and management.
 Moving beyond traditional self-managed systems, it offers a fully managed, cloud-native Software-as-a-Service (SaaS) experience.
-This shift is in response to the growing demands of modern eCommerce, focusing on scalability, security, and developer agility.
+This shift is in response to the growing demands of modern eCommerce, with a focus on scalability, security, and developer agility.

 Technical Architecture: A Cloud-First Approach

-Adobe Commerce as a Service is built upon a cloud-first architecture, leveraging the power of APIs (GraphQL and REST) for seamless data access and integration.
+Adobe Commerce as a Service is built on a cloud-first architecture, leveraging APIs (GraphQL and REST) for seamless data access and integration.
 This fundamentally departs from the legacy PHP-centric development model of previous Adobe Commerce (formerly Magento) versions.

 Key Features and Architectural Changes

-• The storefront remains open-source, allowing for extensive customization.
+- The storefront remains open source, allowing extensive customization.

 The Strategic Rationale Behind Adobe Commerce as a Service